The Best Primers to Stop Tannin Bleed

 BIN Shellac Based Primer

+BIN shellac-based primer is one of the most effective primers for preventing tannin bleed.
 It comes in both water-based and shellac-based formulas, but the shellac-based formula is what you need to block tannin bleed.

+BIN primer also provides excellent adhesion for latex and oil based paints and has superior stain blocking power as well.
 It works well on both interior and exterior surfaces such as wood, drywall, metal, and masonry.
 Its fast drying formula makes it ideal for any project that requires speed.

 But since it’s shellac-based, it comes with fumes.
-So work in a well-ventilated area, and wear a respirator when using it.
+So work in a well ventilated area, and wear a respirator when using it.

-It’s very thin, so it’s easiest to use a paint roller to roll it on, or use a spray can to spray it on.
+It’s very thin, so it’s easiest to use a paint roller to roll it on or use a spray can to spray it on.
+Here are the best rollers for painting furniture… yes, the roller matters if you care about how your finish looks.
 Have a cheap paint brush on hand to get into tight areas that a roller can’t get into.

 One thing I LOVE about it is that BIN shellac sands easily into a fine powder once it has dried for about 45 minutes.
-So if you do get runs or drips in your primer, they are easy to sand out.
+So, if you do get runs or drips in your primer, they are easy to sand out.

 Warning: Shellac has a very low flash point, meaning that it can combust at lower temperatures.
 So, if you’re thinking of spraying it with a paint sprayer, you might need to reconsider.
 Check your sprayer’s manufacturer warnings to see if you can use shellac products in your sprayer.
 Most beginner friendly HVLP paint sprayers do not recommend using shellac with the sprayers.

 If you need to clean the BIN shellac based primer from the roller, paint brush, or anything else, use a solution of 1 part ammonia mixed with 3 parts water, immediately after you’re done painting.
+Beware, ammonia has a very strong smell as well.
+Here’s a detailed guide on how to clean shellac primer out of sprayer.

 Furniture Makeovers Using BIN Shellac Based Primer